mierne/windhelm/README.md

 - Player levels and tier rewards
 - In-depth combat system

-## Content Warning
-Windhelm features content that may not be suitable to all audiences for the following reasons:
-- Discussions or depictions of Self Harm and death
-- Graphic wording describing violent actions

 ## Contributing
 Windhelm is an open-source project licensed under GNU GPLv3.
 Contributions are welcome.
 If you discover an issue, please open an issue and follow the stated guidelines.